neuro-inc/neuro-bump-version/README.md

 ## Versioning schema

-The schema should conform SemVer, CalVer and Python PEP 440.
+The schema should conform SemVer, CalVer, and Python PEP 440.

-We use `YY.MM(.NN)` naming where `YY` is last 2 digits of year, `MM` is month number without trailing zero, NN os  an incremental number instead, resetting this number to zero every month.
+We use `YY.MM(.NN)` naming where `YY` is the last 2 digits of year, `MM` is the month number without trailing zero, NN is an incremental number instead, resetting this number to zero every month.

 Zero incremental number is omitted.